LimeChain/gosemble/docs/docs/development/modules.md

 ### Parachain modules

-In additional to functional modules, which are useful for any blockchain, there are modules that provide features specifically for blockchain integration with a relay chain.
+In addition to functional modules, which are useful for any blockchain, there are modules that provide features specifically for blockchain integration with a relay chain.

 | Name                                                                                      | Description              |
 |-------------------------------------------------------------------------------------------|--------------------------|